Yang-intelliexport/geppetto-website-mvp/src/content/faqs-en/quality-precision.md

 ---
-question: "How do you guarantee ±0.05mm ultra-high precision?"
+question: "How do you guarantee project-specific ultra-high precision?"
 category: "Quality & Precision"
 order: 3
 featured: true